Prices incl. VAT plus shipping costs

 - WEEE: DE 92799659

 The Shutter Collection Filter 3-Pack is part of PolarProÂ´s new Cinema Series ;line, using the highest-grade glass and coatings on the market ;for pilots who demand the absolute best.
-The Shutter Collection for the DJI Phantom 4 Pro contains a ND8, ND16, and ND32 filter for reducing the cameraÂ´s shutter speed.
+The Shutter Collection contains a ND8, ND16, and ND32 filter for reducing the cameraÂ´s shutter speed.
 Each filter is precisely manufactured with PolarProâs AirFrame ;featherlight design for smooth gimbal operation.
 The Cinema Series Shutter Collection for the Phantom 4 Pro comes with a lifetime warranty, guaranteeing these filters will outlast your drone.

 Cinema Series ;Glass: ;PolarProâs filter collection using the highest end glass and coatings available for pilots who demand the best.
 Cinema Series glass has a high light transmission and a low refractive index.